 Robinhood's stock and option trading platform provides the bare minimums needed to trade.
 For those that have used larger, more sophisticated platforms, Robinhood may be a refreshing experience.

-In our very simple opinion, Robinhood is not as intuitive as we'd like, but it certainly provides a level of trading simplicity at a price that is attractive.
+In my very simple opinion, Robinhood is not as intuitive as I'd like, but it certainly provides a level of trading simplicity at a price that is attractive.
 It's perfect for everyone from beginners to advanced investors.
 Those that are looking for more research, information and charts, Robinhood is probably not for you.
 However, you can always use an account on the larger platform to conduct your research and then trade on Robinhood.
 It depends on how motivated you are to save on commissions.

 As with all of our posts, this is not intended to provide any financial advice or solicit investments.
 This is only our opinion of the platform, services provided and potential risks we see.
 For more information please see our services page.